 Volunteer in Education

 Members can volunteer for education in several ways as judges, screeners, mentors, and outreach speakers.
-Some chapter members are recruited by local colleges and universities to participate in committees to evaluate writing programs and coursework, to give classroom presentations on techical communication, and encourage their students to contact the chapter's mentoring program.
+Some chapter members are recruited by local colleges and universities to participate in committees to evaluate writing programs and coursework, to give classroom presentations on techical communication, and encourage their students to contact the chapter for informational mentoring.
+Revised

 For information about volunteer programs the chapter may be involved with for the year, contact the chapter president at chapter president

 If you are interested in serving the chapter as a volunteer, please fill in the Chapter Volunteer Signup Form.
 Specify which areas of educational volunteering you are interested.

 The Washington, DC – Baltimore (WDCB) Chapter is proud to offer awards to future and professional technical communicators.
 See the Education Information page for information about the awards.
 The awards are intended to honor individuals who make contributions to the technical communication profession in Maryland, DC, or Virginia.